 Deutsche Telekom raises guidance as U.S. unit outperforms

-BERLIN, Nov 12 (Reuters) - Deutsche Telekom DTEGn.DE raised its earnings guidance on Thursday as its reported forecast-beating third-quarter results, lifted by outperformance at its recently-merged U.S. unit T-Mobile TMUS.O.
+BERLIN, Nov 12 (Reuters) - Deutsche Telekom DTEGn.DE raised its earnings guidance after reporting forecast-beating third-quarter results on Thursday, lifted by outperformance at its recently merged U.S. unit T-Mobile TMUS.O.

 The transatlantic telecoms group upped guidance for core profit to 35 billion euros ($41.2 billion) this year, saying T-Mobile was ahead of plan on network integration while it added the most German broadband customers since 2017.

-"We are raising our guidance thanks to strong business on both sides of the Atlantic," said CEO Tim Hoettges.
+"We are raising our guidance thanks to strong business on both sides of the Atlantic," Chief Executive Tim Hoettges said.
 "We are able to do this despite feeling the effects of the (coronavirus) pandemic in some areas."

-The Bonn-based group raised its forecast for earnings before interest, taxation, depreciation and amortization after leases (EBITDA AL) for the year by 1 billion euros, while it nudged up its forecast for free cash flow by half a billion to 6 billion.
+The Bonn-based group raised its forecast for earnings before interest, taxation, depreciation and amortisation after leases (EBITDA AL) for the year by 1 billion euros, while nudging up its forecast for free cash flow by half a billion to 6 billion.

+Although the United States accounted for most of those gains as T-Mobile added 2 million net postpaid customers in the quarter, Deutsche Telekom also lifted its profit guidance for Europe by a touch to 14 billion euros.

+Analysts said the results supported the so-called 'stub' value of Deutsche Telekom's European operations, which only accounts for a fraction of its market value due to T-Mobile's stellar share performance.

 Third-quarter revenues rose 31.9% to 26.4 billion euros, beating an average forecast in a company poll of 17 analysts of 25.8 billion euros.
-EBITDA AL gained 49.6% to 9.7 billion euros.
+EBITDA AL gained 49.6% to 9.7 billion euros, also beating street expectations of 9 billion euros.

 After adjusting for the impact of T-Mobile's $23 billion takeover of Sprint, which closed on April 1, organic revenue was up 2% and EBITDA AL by 10%.